yetanotherchris/Microsoft.Extensions.Logging.Redis/docs/README.md

     .ConfigureLogging(logging =>
     {
         logging.ClearProviders();
-        logging.AddRedis("localhost:6379", "logs");
+        logging.AddRedis("localhost:6379", "my-list-key");
     });
 ```

 ## Notes
-The library was written using Claude and Codex, and using `serilog-sinks-redis` for implementation details.
+The library was written using Claude and Codex, and `serilog-sinks-redis` used as the reference implementation.